True Highlands Blog

 For that really special someone, then it doesn’t get much better than bespoke Celtic jewellery made on the Isle of Skye.
 Garth Duncan has over 40 years’ experience and a huge range of designs to choose from.

-The Isle of Eigg may be a bit far to go to pick up that ultimate Christmas gift, so it is fortunate that Jenny will post out her amazing creations for free.
-Unique hand knitted cobweb lace made from hand-spun yarn with the minimum environmental impact.
-Perfect.
+Shetland may be a bit far to go to pick up that ultimate Christmas gift, so it is fortunate that Julie Williamson Designs will post out her amazing creations for free.
+Unique homewares, prints and more will make wonderful gifts for your family.
+Get in there early, and you can buy your Christmas cards from her too!

 Many shops and suppliers will post out if asked.
-So if it isn’t immediately apparent – just ask!
-Like Embrace Gifts in Strathpeffer who have a superb selection of Made in Scotland gifts, and are more than happy to arrange postage.
+So if it isn’t immediately apparent – just ask, and may be more than happy to arrange postage.

-Inverness holds one of the biggest Christmas markets for small and local producers (Check here for dates in the run up to Christmas: Inverness Markets) In addition there are some smaller markets and fayres around the country, which feature local knitwear, candles, soaps, prints and so much more.
-All made locally at: Lochinver, Skye, Oban, Shetland, Orkney, Thurso, Ullapool and Stornoway.
+Many Christmas shoppers head to Inverness as the Highlands’ main shopping centre.
+Make sure to time your visit with the Christmas market to pick up some locally-made gifts!
+In addition there are some smaller markets and fayres around the country, which feature local knitwear, candles, soaps, prints and so much more.
+All made locally at: Lochinver, Oban, Shetland, Orkney, and Stornoway.
 This list is certainly not exhaustive and most areas have a Christmas Fayre of some sort.
-Try looking up the local web-sites and check out what’s happening.
+Try looking up the local websites and check out what’s happening.

 So whether you love the hustle and bustle of a city market, browsing local shops in a village or shopping from the comfort of our own home, we are sure you can do it all locally.
 Please support the small businesses who work hard to bring you a true taste of the Highlands (or wherever you live!).Tags: black pudding stuffing, Black-Isle turkey, Bute, fantasy Christmas dinner, Harris Tweed, Isle of Arran, Made in Scotland, Micro brewed ale, mountaineering, peat smoked salmon, seaweed oatcakes, shetland, shopping local, Strathdon Blue, supporting local, turkey substitute, unusual gifts